renzorlive/vimmaster/README.md

 - Completion modal with Enter to advance
  - Ctrl-[ mapped to Escape (exit insert/replace)
  - Vim-style search: `/` and `?`, with `n`/`N` navigation and match highlighting
+ - Finish celebration: full-screen overlay with confetti and Play Again

 ## Levels
 1. How to Exit (Ex Commands): type `:q` or `:wq` then Enter